 Rosa’s Room, decorated in warm brown and red, features a king size bed with a private bathroom and a walk-in shower.
 Rosa’s Room can be found past the pool, through the Sweetwater Gardens, and located in the Nora Belle’s Cottage.

-Our Private Cottages in Gainesville
+Book a Private Cottage in Gainesville

 Are you planning a trip to Gainesville, Florida?
 Stay with us at Sweetwater Branch Inn!
 Our charming bed and breakfast is located in the heart of historic downtown Gainesville and exudes Southern hospitality, Victorian charm, and a comfortable, homey feeling.
 We’re happy to offer top-notch guest rooms, suites, and private cottages in Gainesville, FL.